-GO, Vodafone and Melita enjoy SMP in the provision of the wholesale voice call terminating on their own networks.
-As a result, the MCA is proposing regulatory intervention in the identified markets to prevent the designated SMP operators from exploiting their position of dominance.
+GO, Vodafone Malta and Melita enjoy SMP in the provision of the wholesale voice call termination on their own individual mobile networks.
+As a result, regulatory intervention by the MCA in the identified markets is required to prevent the designated SMP operators from exploiting their position of dominance.